robertmotr/pixelify/README.md

 # in progress:
 - rewrite kernel to be speedy using shared memory + double parallelizing filter/image iteration
 - rewrite kernel to comply to real world kernel conventions and use floats
+- basically just rewrite kernel from scratch, not sustainable

 # done:
 - imgui implementation